Operationalization of Relativistic Motion: Measurement operations

-In the production of measurement instruments one picks up raw materials from the natural environment, works on them and reshapes them for practical needs.
-The success of (tentative) manufacturing methods for rulers and clocks - as admissible devices to specify pre-theoretically purely colloquially described properties 'length' and 'duration' - is secured by \emph{test procedures}.
-They involve guidelines for the examination of the \emph{straight form} of a constructed ruler and of the \emph{uniform running} of a clock.\footnote{Before $\mathcal{B}$ob can specify the form of $\mathcal{O}$tto's relative motion he has to find out if his own clock provides a uniform ticking reference.
-Before $\mathcal{A}$lice can determine whether $\mathcal{O}$tto's nose is crooked she needs to know if her ruler provides a straight reference by itself.
-Those test rules for the admissability of measurement devices do \emph{not} presuppose an already existent \emph{prototype} for straight lines and an ur-clock which one can simply copy or transport.
-With those test rules in mind measurement devices are produced in the first place.} In the protophysical foundation of Euclidean Geometry \cite{Janich Das Mass der Dinge} the testing method for geometrical shapes originates from the practice of grinding processes: To test whether a manufactured body has a 'flat' surface one has to produce two moldings of that body and check if one can fittingly (!) shift their two imprint surfaces against one another.
-If between the two moldings is a gap continue grinding them against one another; make two new moldings and check again.
-Similarly if one has manufactured a body with two flat surfaces which intersect one another, then the intersecting edge represents a 'straight' line.
-Such test norms originate from intuitively controlled actions in everyday (technical) work.
-These test procedures are rehearsed in work practice which is governed by the rationality of purpose and expedient means.
-They are likewise specifiable purely in colloquial language.
-These expedient \emph{work-norms} are being \emph{explicated as measurement norms} \cite{Schlaudt} for the purpose of physically specifying known work conditions \cite{Ruben - Arbeitskonzept}.
-In this way one can understand how practicable rules of pre-scientific technical behavior develop into norms for measurement operations and their theoretical description.
+The testing method for geometrical shapes originates from grinding practice: A body has a ''flat'' surface if one can produce two moldings of that body and then fittingly (!) shift the two imprint surfaces against one another.
+If there is a gap continue grinding them against one another; make two new moldings and check again.
+Similarly if one has manufactured a body with two flat surfaces which intersect one another, then the intersecting edge represents a ''straight'' line.
+The test norms originate from intuitively controlled actions in everyday (technical) work, which is governed by the rationality of purpose and expedient means.
+Ultimately one explicates expedient work norms as measurement norms.
+Practicable rules of pre-scientific technical behavior develop into norms for measurement operations \cite{Schlaudt}.

-In the art of watchmaking for example the watchmaker evaluates by test procedures for uniform running whether his tentatively produced clock realizes sufficiently precise a uniform motion.
-In the empirical interplay - of analyzing working conditions and examining respectively achieved work products - the \emph{manufacturing method} is continually refined until the produced clock \emph{realizes} in sufficiently good approximation the aspired \emph{ideal} of uniform motion.
-In this process we make the practical experience that the ideal is never completely realizable.
-The closer one wants to approach the more effort and workload is required in the production and also for the conservation of the produced device.

-\emph{Measurement instruments} are produced as sufficiently constant (for practical purposes) representatives of - until now colloquially phrased notions - 'length' and 'duration'.
-For this reason clocks and rulers are to be understood - not simply as arbitrary designations of natural objects but - as \emph{artifacts}: Measurement instruments are produced as a product of norm realizing manufacturing actions \cite{Schlaudt}.